mikebowler/jekyll_jirametrics/faq.md

 "Blocked" indicates that the work cannot proceed because of some external blocker.

-By default, the only thing that automatically actives "blocked" is the Jira flag.
+By default, the only thing that automatically triggers "blocked" is the Jira flag.
 When the flag is enabled on a ticket, it's considered blocked.
+In our experience, this is by far the most common use of the Flag so we turn that on by default.

 * If your team uses Flagged for some other purpose then you can change that with the [setting]({% link config_project.md %}#settings) `flagged_means_blocked`.
 * You can also designate a particular status so that the work immediately becomes blocked when entering this status.
 That is also in [settings]({% link config_project.md %}#settings) with the key `blocked_statuses`